walstromowen/shackle-breaker/README.md

 # Bugs
 * switching from mercenary to another companion and then back causes bug (no companions left to recruit)
+* consumable items not removing properly when multiple ally using them.

 # Planned Quality of Life Improvements
 * Alphabetize CSS rules